Blu-ray vs DVD vs 4K UHD: What’s the Real Difference?

 That amount of pixels is 4 times what you would find on a Blu-Ray disc, which means it’s nearly 30 times higher than a DVD!

 4K UHD discs are currently the top choice for picture clarity.
-Watching a 4K UHD movie can feel more like you’re looking through a window than watching a movie.
+Watching a 4K UHD movie can feel more like looking through a window than watching a movie.
 However, not all movies are available on 4K UHD discs.

 Have you ever heard the term, “All beagles are dogs, but not all dogs are beagles?”